[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 • Not regularly rotating access keys: If you require long-term access keys, it’s important to rotate them regularly to minimize the risk of accidental leakage.
 This can help prevent unauthorized access to your AWS resources.

-• Failing to use SCPs: If you’re working with multiple accounts within an organization, it’s important to establish guardrails across your organization via service control policies (SCPs).
-SCPs can help ensure that users have only the permissions they need to perform their specific tasks, and can help prevent unauthorized access to your AWS resources.
+• Failing to use SCPs: If you work with multiple accounts within an organization, it’s important to establish guardrails across your organization via service control policies (SCPs).
+SCPs can help ensure that users have only the permissions they need to perform their specific tasks and prevent unauthorized access to your AWS resources.

 • Not using permission boundaries: Another advanced feature of IAM is permission boundary policies, which can be applied to roles.
 These boundaries do not grant permissions on their own, but restrict the maximum permissions that can be delegated via a role.
 This can help ensure that users have only the permissions they need to perform their specific tasks, and can help prevent unauthorized access to your AWS resources.

-While this list is not exhaustive, it serves as a valuable starting point for implementing best practices in IAM.
+This list is not exhaustive, but it serves as a valuable starting point for implementing best practices in IAM.

 To become a successful DevOps engineer, it’s crucial to first understand the fundamentals of AWS IAM.
 This critical component of the AWS ecosystem serves as a central control point for managing access to AWS resources.
 However, it’s also important to continue learning about other core services such as Lambda, DynamoDB, and ECS.
 These services form the backbone of many successful organizations and projects, and mastering them will help you excel in your role as a DevOps engineer.